 Lloyd's then uses each syndicate's ECA as a basis for determining member level capital requirements, which is backed by FAL.
-For the 2022 calendar year the Group's corporate member's FAL requirement was set at 74.0% (2021 - 80.4%) of underwriting capacity supported.
+For the 2023 calendar year the Group's corporate member's FAL requirement was set at 83.5% (2022 - 74.0%) of underwriting capacity supported.
 Further solvency adjustments are made to allow for open year profits and losses of the syndicates on which the corporate member participates.
-The Group has met its FAL requirement of £344.0 million as at 31 December 2021 (31 December 2020 - £302.2 million).
+The Group has a FAL requirement of £544.5 million as at 31 December 2022 (31 December 2021 - £344.0 million).

-For the years ended 31 December 2021 and 2020 the capital requirements of all the Group's regulatory jurisdictions were met.
+For the years ended 31 December 2022 and 2021 the capital requirements of all the Group's regulatory jurisdictions were met.

 III.
-RETENTION RISK
+Retention risk